SolarLune/tetra3d/readme.md

 }

 func (g *Game) Layout(w, h int) (int, int) {
-	// This is the size of the window; note that we are generally setting it
+	// This is the size of the window; note that we set it
 	// to be the same as the size of the backing camera texture.
 However,
 	// you could use a much larger backing texture size, thereby reducing
 	// certain visual glitches from triangles not drawing tightly enough.